Rebuilding lives after super typhoon Haiyan

 In mid-June, SOS Children’s Villages secured 29,000 square metres of land to build permanent housing for 300 families in need.
 Housing plans are expected in late July.

-Families have moved into renovated houses in the SOS Village in Tacloban and construction of a community center in the village has begun.
-Renovation of the Hermann Gmeiner School is ongoing.
-A roof is installed over four classrooms in the new building, and repair and renovation is complete in four classrooms in the old building.
+Families have moved into renovated houses in the SOS Children's Villages in Tacloban, and construction of a community center in the village has begun.
+Renovation of the SOS Children's Villages School is ongoing.
+A roof is installed over four classrooms in the new building, and repairs and renovations are complete in four classrooms in the old building.

-The registration of boats is underway and the Fishery Department is training fishermen to use fiber-glass boats, as opposed to traditional wooden boats that were used before Typhoon Haiyan.
+Boat registration is underway, and the Fishery Department is training fishermen to use fibreglass boats rather than the traditional wooden boats used before Typhoon Haiyan.

 SOS has provided 386 families in the region with a ‘Home in a Box’ filled with basic household items.
 More than 900 children have received new school bags.

 However, the SOS Emergency Relief Program is still facing many obstacles.
-There is a shortage of construction materials and limited freight options; especially because material must come via a sea route that is heavily congested.
-We continue to count on the generosity of our donors to rebuild the homes and lives of children in the Philippines and worldwide.
+There is a shortage of construction materials and limited freight options, especially because materials must come via a heavily congested sea route.
+We continue to count on the generosity of our donors to rebuild the homes and lives of children in the Philippines and around the world.

 Canadians wishing to help vulnerable children are encouraged to sponsor a child, sponsor a Village or make a one-time donation.
 Your support will change the lives of orphaned, abandoned and other vulnerable children.
 Please help today.